agraef/midizap/README.md

 A5-1[U]: XK_Down/U
 ~~~

 It goes without saying that these debugging options will be very helpful when you start developing your own bindings.
-The `-d` option can be combined with various option characters to choose exactly which kinds of debugging output you want; `r` ("regex") prints the matched translation sections along with the window name and class of the focused window; `s` ("strokes") prints the parsed contents of the configuration file in a human-readable form whenever the file is loaded; `k` ("keys") shows the recognized translations as the program executes them, in the same format as `s`; and `j` adds some debugging output from the Jack driver.
+The `-d` option can be combined with various option characters to choose exactly which kinds of debugging output you want; `r` ("regex") prints the matched translation section along with the window name and class of the focused window; `s` ("strokes") prints the parsed contents of the configuration file in a human-readable form whenever the file is loaded; `k` ("keys") shows the recognized translations as the program executes them, in the same format as `s`; and `j` adds some debugging output from the Jack driver.
 You can also just use `-d` to enable all debugging output.

 It's also possible to use alternative configuration files, by specifying the midizaprc file to be used with the `-r` option.
 Also, try `midizap -h` which prints a short help message with the available options and a brief description.